Types of Master’s Degrees in Healthcare

 - Public health investigator

 Like many other master’s degrees in health-related fields, earning an MPH can expand your opportunities for career growth and income.
-Jobs for community health workers and health educators are projected to grow 17% from 2020 to 2030, according to BLS data.
-Health education specialists earned a median annual wage of $60,600 in May 2021.
+Jobs for community health workers and health educators are projected to grow 7% from 2022 to 2032, according to BLS data.* Health education specialists earned a median annual wage of $59,990 in 2022, BLS reported.*

 Epidemiology roles are also on the rise, thanks in part to the COVID-19 pandemic and the evolving approach to disease prevention.
-Jobs for epidemiologists are projected to grow by 30% between 2020 and 2030, according to BLS data.
-Epidemiologists earned a median wage of $78,830 in May 2021.
+Jobs for epidemiologists are projected to grow by 27% between 2022 and 2032, according to BLS data, and epidemiologists earned a median wage of $78,520 in May 2022.*

 “A master’s in public health — just like a master’s in many other fields — just expands your opportunities and opens up a much more diverse set of public health job opportunities,” Skehan said.